osjimenez/ProLinq/README.md

 # ProLinq

 This repository is a copy of: http://prolinq.codeplex.com/
 I create a copy because CodePlex is near to be closed.

-About
+## About

 ProLinq is a library with IQueryable extensions and tools.
 It aims to help using IQueryable in business applications, giving you more control over it.

-What's new

-3/10/2013
-ProLinq is updated.
-Added configuration options
-Added fluent configuration API
-ProLinq.Wcf is released.
-See documentation.
-Quick preview
+## Quick preview

 Wcf
 ProLinq.Wcf allows you to use IQueryable in your WCF web services.